 The bounty of summer produce may be coming to an end, but the fall season has a lot to offer in the way of healthful fruits and vegetables.
-And since a recent study found that eating seven or more servings of fruits and vegetables daily reduces your risk of death at any age by 42 percent (and decreases your risk of heart attack and stroke), here are five of our favorites!
+Here are five of our favorites:

-Apples: In addition to beneficial vitamins and antioxidants, apples are chock full of soluble fiber—which is not only important for digestive health and regularity but also promotes cardiovascular health and healthy cholesterol levels.
+Apples: In addition to beneficial vitamins and antioxidants, apples are chock full of soluble fiber—which is not only important for digestive health and regularity but also promotes heart health and healthy cholesterol levels.
 Because of their high fiber content and fewer digestible sugars, Granny Smith apples are a great choice.
-They have also been shown to help increase the numbers of beneficial bacteria in the gut and may support weight loss and healthy weight management, according to a recent Washington State University study.

-Pumpkin: Put down the carving knife… unless you’re carving up that pumpkin for soups and smoothies!
-The Halloween staple is loaded with essential nutrients like vitamin A for healthy vision (a cup of cooked pumpkin contains more than 200% of your RDA), vitamin C to support immune health, the antioxidant beta-carotene, potassium, iron and of course plenty of fiber.
+Pumpkin: This fall staple is loaded with nutrients like vitamin A for healthy vision (a cup of cooked pumpkin contains more than 200% of your RDA), vitamin C to support immune health, the antioxidant beta-carotene, potassium, iron and of course plenty of fiber.
 And did we mention the seeds?
 In addition to magnesium and zinc, pumpkin seeds contain the amino acid tryptophan, which is linked to serotonin production and a positive mood.

-Arugula: Spice up your fall salads with arugula!
-Dark leafy green are essential for healthy detox, gut health and overall wellness—and arugula stands out in particular.
+Arugula: Dark leafy green are important for healthy detox, gut health and overall wellness—and arugula stands out in particular.
 Its peppery leaves are high in fiber, antioxidants and health-promoting plant compounds called glucosinolates, as well as vitamin K (needed for calcium absorption), essential B vitamins and beneficial compounds that support a healthy inflammatory response in the body.
-Arugula is also an aphrodisiac!

-Brussels Sprouts: Gone are the days of turning up our noses at these little green bulbs.
-Belonging to the same family as broccoli and kale, non-starchy Brussels sprouts are loaded with good things like fiber, vitamin C, folate, iron, potassium and B vitamins—along with powerful antioxidants and other plant compounds shown to support immune function and overall health.
-And the best part?
+Brussels Sprouts: Belonging to the same family as broccoli and kale, non-starchy Brussels sprouts are loaded with good things like fiber, vitamin C, folate, iron, potassium and B vitamins—along with antioxidants and other plant compounds shown to support immune function and overall health.
 Brussels sprouts are really simple to prepare: just cut off the ends, mix them with a little olive oil, salt and pepper and roast them in the oven for about 35–40 minutes.

-When shopping for fall fruits and veggies, go organic whenever possible and check out your local farmers market first.
+When shopping for fall fruits and veggies, opt for organic if possible and check out your local farmers market first.
 You should be able to find locally grown, in-season produce that’s fresh and affordable—in addition to being a healthful and delicious addition to your table!